-The standards that are now in the program have been run on a Siemens D-500 X-ray diffratometer with the following experimental setup: X-ray tube (Cu), 1 degree slit, soller slits, 1 degree slit, sample, 1 degree slit, no fliter, 0.6 degree slit, graphite monochromator, 0.15 degree slit, scintillation detector.
-For the most accurate determinations a separate set of standards should be developed by the user; however, the current setup provides an immediate opportunity for practice.
+The mineral standards that are now in the program have been run on a Siemens D-500 X-ray diffractometer with the following experimental setup for the X-ray beam: X-ray tube (Cu), 1 degree slit, soller slits, 1 degree slit, sample, 1 degree slit, no filter, 0.05 degree slit, graphite monochromator, 0.6 degree slit, scintillation detector.
+For the most accurate determinations, a replacement set of mineral standards (see below) should be developed by the user; however, mineral standards in the current program provide an immediate opportunity for practice and give adequate results for many purposes.
+Artificial mineral mixtures can be used to test the accuracy of the current mineral standards.
+It is important to test the automatic background correction when using the current program's mineral standards with XRD patterns from your instrument to see if this correction is necessary (set cell B16 in the Input sheet to 1; see below).